Zakat Guide · Updated May 2026

 Silver Nisab vs Gold Nisab: Which to Use?

-• Silver Nisab: 595g of silver (currently lower in dollar value — typically $350–$600)
+• Silver Nisab: 595g of silver (currently much lower in value — typically in the range of $350–$600 depending on the silver price)

 Frequently Asked Questions